KrashLeviathan/codable_media_mashup/README.md

 The original plan was to host this tool on a web server that gets accessed through the browser.
 The experience would look like so:

-1. The user uploads a CoMM file or enters a ComM definition in a textarea.
+1. The user uploads a CoMM file or enters a CoMM definition in a textarea.
 2. The file is sent to the server, which runs the command line application.
 3. Once complete, the video file is sent back to the user for download.